David McCarty

-David Andrew McCarty (born November 23, 1969) is a former first baseman and outfielder in Major League Baseball.
+David Andrew McCarty (November 23, 1969 – April 19, 2024) was an American first baseman and outfielder in Major League Baseball.
 From 1993 through 2005, McCarty played with the Minnesota Twins (1993–1995), San Francisco Giants (1995–1996), Seattle Mariners (1998), Kansas City Royals (2000–2002), Tampa Bay Devil Rays (2002), Oakland Athletics (2003) and Boston Red Sox (2003–2005).
 He batted right-handed and threw left-handed.

 Career

-McCarty attended Stanford University, and in 1989 he played collegiate summer baseball with the Cotuit Kettleers of the Cape Cod Baseball League.
-He was drafted by the Twins in the 1st round (3rd overall) of the 1991 Major League Baseball draft.
-In an eleven-season career, he was a .242 hitter with 36 home runs and 175 RBI in 630 games.
+Born in Houston, McCarty graduated from Sharpstown High School in the city in 1988.
+He attended Stanford University to play college baseball for the Stanford Cardinal.
+In 1989, he played collegiate summer baseball with the Cotuit Kettleers of the Cape Cod Baseball League.

-A utility player in the purest sense, McCarty was a defensive first baseman and outfielder who occasionally was called upon to pitch.
-His most productive season came in 2000 for the Royals, when he posted career-highs in batting average (.278), home runs (12), RBI (68), runs (34), hits (75), doubles (14) and games played (103).
+The Minnesota Twins of Major League Baseball (MLB) selected McCarty in the first round, with the third overall selection, of the 1991 MLB draft.
+He made his MLB debut on May 17, 1993.
+In 1995, the Twins traded McCarty to the Cincinnati Reds for John Courtright.

+On July 21, 1995, the Reds traded McCarty, Deion Sanders, Ricky Pickett, John Roper, and Scott Service to the San Francisco Giants for Dave Burba, Darren Lewis, and Mark Portugal.
+Before the 1998 season, the Seattle Mariners acquired McCarty from the Giants for Jalal Leach and Scott Smith.
 On August 4, 2003, McCarty was claimed off waivers by the Boston Red Sox from the Oakland Athletics.

 2004 highlights

 On May 11, 2004, in the bottom of the eighth inning, original pinch-hitter Brian Daubach was called back to the bench after the Indians made a pitching change and decided to go to lefty Scott Stewart.
 McCarty, due to hitting well against lefties, was sent up to hit by manager Terry Francona.
 On an 0-1 pitch, McCarty lined a two-run triple to right field that gave the Red Sox a 5-3 lead.
 They went on to win by that score.

 On May 30, 2004, McCarty, who had entered the game in the eighth inning, hit a walk-off two-run home run against Mariners pitcher J. J. Putz in the bottom of the twelfth inning to give the Red Sox a 9-7 victory.

+McCarty also made three pitching appearances in 2004.
+The first one was in the home opener on April 9 vs the Blue Jays, the second one was on June 12 vs the Dodgers, in which he struck out Jayson Werth and the final one was in the final game of the regular season against the Orioles, in which he struck out Rafael Palmeiro, Larry Bigbie and David Newhan.

 Release and retirement

-McCarty, who was released by the Boston Red Sox in May 2005 after the team signed first baseman, John Olerud, refused a minor league assignment.
-He retired and was a Red Sox analyst on NESN from July 1, 2005 until the end of the 2008 season.
+The Red Sox released McCarty in May 2005 after the team signed first baseman John Olerud.
+He retired and was a Red Sox analyst on NESN from July 1, 2005, until the end of the 2008 season.

-McCarty was an oddity in MLB in that he batted right-handed and threw left-handed, and was a position player as opposed to a pitcher.

-Pitching

-McCarty made three pitching appearances for the Red Sox in 2004.
-The first was during the April 9 home opener against the Toronto Blue Jays, the second was in the June 12 game against the Los Angeles Dodgers in which he struck out Jayson Werth and finally, in the final game of the season, McCarty went two scoreless innings against the Baltimore Orioles in which he struck out Rafael Palmeiro, Larry Bigbie and David Newhan.